Time Fairness in Online Knapsack Problems: Numerical Experiments

-\textbf{Experimental results.} We report the empirical competitive ratio, and intuitively, we expect \textit{worse} empirical competitiveness for those algorithms which provide stronger fairness guarantees.
-In the first experiment, we test the deterministic and randomized algorithms for $\OKP$ in the setting \textit{without predictions}, for several values of $\nicefrac{U}{L}$.
-As $\nicefrac{U}{L}$ grows, the upper bounds on the competitive ratios of all tested algorithms also grow.
+\textbf{Experimental results.} We report the empirical competitive ratio, and intuitively we expect \textit{worse} empirical competitiveness for algorithms which provide stronger fairness guarantees.
+In the first experiment, we test algorithms for $\OKP$ in the setting \textit{without predictions}, for several values of $\nicefrac{U}{L}$.
 In Fig. \ref{fig:ectexp}, we show the CDF of the empirical competitive ratios for each tested value of $\nicefrac{U}{L}$.
-We observe that the performance of $\ECTa$ exactly corresponds with the fairness parameter $\alpha$, meaning that a greater value of $\alpha$ corresponds with a worse competitive ratio, as shown in Theorems \ref{thm:pareto} and \ref{thm:ectComp}.
-Reflecting the theoretical results, $\ECTa$ outperforms the baseline algorithm for $\alpha = 0.66$ by an average of $20.9\%$ across all experiments.\\ Importantly, we also observe that $\ZCLRand$ performs poorly compared to the deterministic algorithms.
-This is an interesting departure from the theory since Theorem \ref{thm:rand} and Proposition \ref{pro:randCTIF} tell us that $\ZCLRand$ should be optimally competitive and completely fair.
-We attribute this gap to the ``one-shot'' randomization used in the design of $\ZCLRand$ -- although picking a single random threshold may yield good performance in expectation, the probability of picking a \textit{bad} threshold is relatively high.
+We observe that the performance of $\ECTa$ exactly reflects the fairness parameter $\alpha$, meaning that a greater value of $\alpha$ corresponds with a worse competitive ratio, as shown in Theorems \ref{thm:pareto} and \ref{thm:ectComp}.
+Reflecting the theoretical results, $\ECTa$ outperforms the baseline algorithm for $\alpha = 0.66$ by an average of $20.9\%$ across all experiments.
+Importantly, we also observe that $\ZCLRand$ performs poorly compared to the deterministic algorithms.
+This is a departure from the theory since Theorem \ref{thm:rand} and Proposition \ref{pro:randCTIF} dictate that $\ZCLRand$ should be optimally competitive and completely fair.
+We attribute this gap to the ``one-shot'' randomization used in the design of $\ZCLRand$ -- although picking a single random threshold yields good performance in expectation, the probability of picking a \textit{bad} threshold is high.
 Coupled with the observation that $\ZCL$ and $\ECT$ often significantly outperform their theoretical bounds, this leaves $\ZCLRand$ at a disadvantage.